stockphrase/no-silo/content/courses/workshops/search-with-precision.md

 {{< hint note >}}

-This search uses quotation marks to form an `exact phrase` search, described below.
+<i class="fa-solid fa-circle-exclamation"></i> Note the use of quotation marks around "alternative energy" above.
+To see why this is important, see the description of an `exact phrase` search, described below.

 {{< /hint >}}